 11. What is your worshipping community’s experience of conflict?
 And how have you addressed it?

-Another, more recent example of our experience with conflict occurred this October.
+An example of our experience with conflict occurred this October.
 The diocese was considering the sale of the building utilized for our Canterbury House ministry, a building and ministry we have maintained for many years; a place to serve Radford University students.
 We, as is our way, wished to address our concerns – to be heard; to be part of a greater dialogue.
 So we authored letters, attended meetings, offered our voices, and united in our shared vision.
-We are still in conversation with the diocese regarding this proposed sale.

 12. What is your experience leading/addressing change in the church?
 When has gone well?
 When has it gone poorly?
 And what did you learn?

-The parish at Grace has most recently had to address change in the form of our beloved Rector’s retirement.
+The parish at Grace has recently had to address change in the form of our recent Rector’s retirement.
 It was, initially, hard to accept because he was such an integral part of our lives and our community.
-We love, respect, and now miss him dearly.
 However, from this we have come together as a congregation and learned more about who we are and what we value in our spiritual life.
 By extension, we now know what we desire in our future rector.
 We value authenticity and integrity.
-We wish to be accepted for our brokenness and challenged to help others who are broken.
+We wish to be accepted for our faults and challenged to accept others.
 We wish to have our core beliefs of inclusiveness and open-heartedness reflected through the personhood of our new rector.
-Although we feel the void from the absence of our retired rector, we are solid in our belief that we will love our future leader just as wholeheartedly.
+Although we recognize the void from the absence of our retired rector, we are solid in our belief that we will love our future leader just as wholeheartedly.